nicobao/personal-notebook/004_choosing_api_tech.md

 Drawbacks of REST:
 - it doesn't have publish/subscribe, you need to use Websocket for that
 - it is not easy to avoid underfetching or overfetching
 - with JSON as body, REST is relatively slow as opposed to something like gRPC.
-That being said, protobuf can be used with REST in HTTP body directly to optimize for speed, and JSON is usually fast _enough_
+That being said, binary and protobuf can be used with REST in HTTP body directly to optimize for speed, and JSON is usually fast _enough_
 - that's pretty much it because OpenAPI and documentation / code generation solve the other issues (API discovery, lack of schema and static typing)

 ### Websocket (AsyncAPI)